What do we hold data on?

 Data about the FE sector can be found from:

-- The Skills Funding Agency (for English FE providers)
+- The Education and Skills Funding Agency (for English FE providers)

 - Lifelong Learning Wales Record